BulletButcher88/isgood.boilerplate/README.md

-## isgood.ai

-### Boilerplate Testing App
+### Dashboard Boilerplate Testing App

-This project is a basic desktop application for testing isgood.ai application.
+This project is a basic desktop application for testing for a startup.
 It is to include:
   - sign in and create user account
   - basic layout of pages and  components, ready for API and users database
   - SCSS, CSS to fit given UI design